jamesjarvis/jamesjarvis.io/content/posts/reflections-on-singapore/index.md

 I had been warned “you’ll be sweating after 5 minutes outside, and frozen after 5 minutes inside”, so I had packed a mix of shorts, trousers and hoodies.
 As it turns out, I was quite comfortable with both, as long as I didn’t move too much outside, or sit too still inside.

-On my second weekend I attempted the McCritchie reservoir hike - a 10km hike around one of the few naturally forested areas left in the centre of the island.
+On my second weekend I attempted the [MacRitchie Reservoir](https://beta.nparks.gov.sg/visit/parks/central-catchment-nature-reserve/activities/hiking-nature-walk) hike - a 10km hike around one of the few naturally forested areas left in the centre of the island.
 I highly recommend giving this a go if you visit, as you’ll be tripping over cicadas, frogs, monkeys, turtles, strangling figs and a whole host of other interesting flora and fauna.
 However, do go with a lot of water, sun cream, bug spray and very breathable clothing!
 My first naïve hike was performed in a cotton shirt and shorts and, by the end of it, I might as well had swam through the reservoir instead.